TCFD Framework and Recommendations: The Complete Guide

 What began as voluntary recommendations has become mandatory across major economies:

 European Union: The Corporate Sustainability Reporting Directive (CSRD) requires climate-related financial disclosure from large companies operating in Europe.
-The European Sustainability Reporting Standards (ESRS) build on TCFD’s structure but expand requirements to include double materiality and mandatory scenario analysis.
+The European Sustainability Reporting Standards (ESRS) E1 covers climate change across nine disclosure requirements, with E1-9 mandating quantitative disclosure of the carrying amount of assets at material physical risk before adaptation actions.
+ESRS adds double materiality on top of TCFD’s investor-focused single materiality.

-United States: California’s SB 261 requires companies with over $500 million revenue doing business in the state to report climate-related financial risks aligned with TCFD.
-The SEC’s climate disclosure rule, though paused, similarly drew from TCFD principles.
+United States: California’s SB 261 requires companies with over $500 million in annual revenue doing business in the state to file biennial climate-related financial risk reports aligned with TCFD or IFRS Sustainability Disclosure Standards.
+Enforcement is currently paused: the Ninth Circuit issued an injunction in November 2025, and the California Air Resources Board (CARB) has confirmed it will not enforce the original January 2026 deadline pending litigation.
+CARB approved its implementing regulations in February 2026 despite the injunction.
+The SEC’s climate disclosure rule, also paused, drew from TCFD principles.

 New Zealand: Mandatory TCFD-aligned disclosure applies to large listed companies, banks, insurers, and asset managers since 2023.